google/starlark-go/doc/spec.md

 A set used in a Boolean context is considered true if it is non-empty.

 <b>Implementation note:</b>
-The Go implementation of the Starlark REPL requires the `-set` flag to enable support for sets and the `-bitwise` flag to enable support for the `&`, `|`, and `^` operators.
+The Go implementation of Starlark requires the `-set` flag to enable support for sets and the `-bitwise` flag to enable support for the `&`, `|`, and `^` operators.
 The Java implementation does not support sets.